Who are the participants? Who are the members of IPN?

 How does IPN differ from other methods of accountability?

-In addition to ‘qualifications’, IPN adds a way of holding accountability to clients (and other employers) that is based on continuing face-to-face relationship with peers, along with appropriate personal and professional disclosure.
+In addition to ‘qualifications’, IPN provides a way of holding accountability to clients (and other employers) that is based on continuing face-to-face relationship with peers, along with appropriate personal and professional disclosure.
 IPN enables, and welcomes different practitioner styles to co-exist in the same group.

 What exactly does ‘standing by’ mean?